ParthaSarathiJN/Covid19Tracker/README.md

 	    coulumn of the data with the dates as the date formats are bad in original csv file.

 At the last path everything gets sorted and appended and is stored in the Covid19Result.csv.

+# There's also a MatPlotLibPlotGraph.py file which can be used to mess around with the styles and if needed more data can be displayed.
+But it is not needed to be run.